Ethics Citation System for Code of Ethics and Lockbox Violations

 Why Use the Ethics Citation System?

-For Complainants:The Ethics Citation System enables C.A.R. to more quickly discipline unethical conduct.
+For Complainants:The Ethics Citation System enables the Chicago Association of REALTORS® to more quickly discipline unethical conduct.
 Under the program, a complaint can be filed anonymously.
 The program is limited to certain Code of Ethics Articles (See schedule below).

-To file a complaint, the complainant must support the alleged unethical conduct with written or other documented evidence.
-If the respondent appeals and chooses a hearing and the complainant is also a REALTOR®, then the complainant would be required to particpate in the administrative proceedings of the hearing.
-If the complainant is not a REALTOR® member, C.A.R. would encourage the complainant to attend the hearing.
+提起诉讼,原告必须支持the alleged unethical conduct with written or other documented evidence.
+If the respondent appeals and chooses a hearing and the complainant is also a REALTOR®, then the complainant would be required to participate in the administrative proceedings of the hearing.
+If the complainant is not a REALTOR® member, the Chicago Association of REALTORS® would encourage the complainant to attend the hearing.

 For Respondents:Chicago REALTORS® who participate in the Ethics Citation System by paying the fine can avoid a time-consuming hearing process.
 This a confidential process that can save the embarrassment of a hearing process yet still provide due process rights to all parties.